lorint/brick/v1.0/README.md

     ```
     gem 'brick'
     ```
-2. To test things, configure database.yml to use Postgres, MySQL, Oracle, Microsoft SQL Server, or Sqlite3, and point to a relational database.
+2. To test things, configure database.yml to use any popular adapter of your choosing -- Postgres, MySQL, Oracle, Microsoft SQL Server, or Sqlite3, and point to an existing relational database.
 Then from within `bin/rails c` attempt to reference a model by what its normal name might be.
 For instance, if you have a `plants` table then just type `Plant.count` and see that automatically a model is built out on-the-fly and the count for this `plants` table is shown.
 If you similarly have `products` that relates to `categories` with a foreign key then notice that by referencing `Category` the gem builds out a model which has a **has_many** association called :products.
 Without writing any code these associations are all wired up as long as you have proper foreign keys in place.

 Even if your table and column names do not follow Rails' conventions, everything still works because as models are built out then `self.table_name = ` and `self.primary_key = ` entries are provided as needed.
-Likewise, **belongs_to** and **has_many** associations will indicate which foreign key to use whenever anything is non-standard.
+Likewise, **belongs_to** and **has_many** associations will indicate which foreign_key and class_name to use whenever anything is non-standard.
 Everything just works.

 When running `rails s` you can navigate to the resource names shown during startup.
 For instance, here is a look at a fresh Rails 7 project pointed to an Oracle database loaded with Oracle's OE schema.
 This